RF-HiT: Rectified Flow Hierarchical Transformer for General Medical Image Segmentation: Method

 \subsection{Efficient Hourglass Transformer Backbone}

-Our velocity network $v_\theta$ adapts the efficient Hourglass Diffusion Transformer (HDiT)~\cite{crowson2024scalable} from image synthesis to medical segmentation.
-HDiT employs a hierarchical U-Net-like structure~\cite{ronneberger2015u} with an encoder, bottleneck, and decoder connected via learnable skip connections.
-Representations are progressively downsampled through token-merging operations as they descend the encoder levels, processed at the lowest resolution in the bottleneck, and then upsampled symmetrically in the decoder.
+Our velocity network $\mathbf{v}_\theta$ adapts the efficient Hourglass Diffusion Transformer (HDiT)~\cite{crowson2024scalable} from image synthesis to medical image segmentation.
+HDiT employs a hierarchical U-Net-like structure~\cite{ronneberger2015u} with an encoder-decoder structure connected via learnable skip connections.
+Representations are progressively downsampled via token-merging operations at each encoder level, processed at the lowest resolution in the bottleneck, and then upsampled symmetrically in the decoder.
 Skip connections between encoder and decoder levels at matching resolutions are merged using a learnable linear interpolation, enabling the model to adaptively balance fine-grained spatial details and high-level contextual features.
-To enhance details and reduce computational cost, neighborhood self-attention is used at higher-resolution levels, while global self-attention is used at lower resolutions to model the global context.
+To enhance details and reduce computational cost, neighborhood self-attention is used at higher-resolution levels, while global self-attention is used at lower resolutions to enhance global coherence.
 This design achieves $\mathcal{O}(n)$ complexity with respect to the number of image tokens $n$, compared to the $\mathcal{O}(n^2)$ scaling of standard vision transformers.

 Each transformer block incorporates AdaRMSNorm conditioning, where normalization scales are predicted by a mapping network from the timestep embedding.